Table of Contents

 Mortgages you took out on or before October 13, 1987 (called grandfathered debt).

-Mortgages you took out after October 13, 1987, to buy, build, or improve your home (called home acquisition debt), but only if throughout 2012 these mortgages plus any grandfathered debt totaled $1 million or less ($500,000 or less if married filing separately).
+Mortgages you (or your spouse if married filing a joint return) took out after October 13, 1987, to buy, build, or improve your home (called home acquisition debt), but only if throughout 2016 these mortgages plus any grandfathered debt totaled $1 million or less ($500,000 or less if married filing separately).

-This section describes certain items that can be included as home mortgage interest and others that cannot.
+This section describes certain items that can be included as home mortgage interest and others that can't.
 It also describes certain special situations that may affect your deduction.

 John and Peggy Harris sold their home on May 7.
 Through April 30, they made home mortgage interest payments of $1,220.
 The settlement sheet for the sale of the home showed $50 interest for the 6-day period in May up to, but not including, the date of sale.
 Their mortgage interest deduction is $1,270 ($1,220 + $50).